Clinical Child Psychology Graduate Program

 Professional Competencies

-Upon completion of all course requirements for the Ph.D. and of the Task, except for dissertation and internship, the student must pass the oral comprehensive examination.
-This examination normally should be taken prior to the completion of four calendar years in the case of students entering with the bachelor's degree and three years for students entering with a master's degree.
+Upon completion of all course requirements for the Ph.D. and of the Task, with the exception of dissertation and internship, the student must pass the oral comprehensive examination.

 Doctoral Dissertation